b0r3dd3v/ok/README.md

 ## "ok" gives you .ok folder profiles for bash

-`ok` makes you smarter and more efficient.
+`ok` makes you smarter and more efficient. // Im hooked on.

 Do you work on many different projects?
 And in each project, are there commands you use that are specific to that project?
 You need a `.ok` file.
+// Ur sh hot.
+Good looking...
+I need ok files 4 mah ?AI?/?ML? payload configuration in one Rakugo line.

 An `.ok` file holds a bunch of handy one-liners, specific to the folder it is in.
 It can be viewed with a simple command.
 Any command can be executed with the command `ok <number>` (example, `ok 3` to run the 3rd command.)